PJM Glossary

 Pool-Scheduled Resource

-This is a resource that the seller has turned over to PJM for scheduling and control.
+A resource that the seller has turned over to PJM for scheduling and control.

 Pool-Wide Average EFORd

-Average of the forced outage rates based on five years history, weighted for unit capability and expected time in service, attributable to all units that are planned to be in service during the Delivery Year.
+Average of the forced outage rates based on five years' history, weighted for unit capability and expected time in service, attributable to all units that are planned to be in service during the delivery year.

 Posted Path